-- (a) may evaluate suppliers for purchase of goods, works or services in bulk in order to issue a list of approved sources of supply; - (b) may enter into a framework agreement or other appropriate contractual arrangement for the purchase of goods, works or services in bulk; - (c) shall regularly issue updated information to each procuring entity on the goods, works or services available, prices, delivery times and arrangements established for ordering or obtaining such goods, works or services; and - (d) shall report to the Director on the management, costs and outcomes achieved from the purchase of goods, works or services in bulk or the framework agreement to which it was assigned responsibility.
+- (1) The procurement unit within the Ministry responsible for finance is responsible for the procurement of bulk purchases. - (2) The Director shall determine, after consultation with each procuring entity, the goods, works or services which are to bepurchased in bulk, and regularly distribute a list of such goods, works or services to each procuring entity. - (3) The procurement unit within the Ministry responsible for finance - may evaluate suppliers for purchase of goods, works or services in bulk in order to issue a list of approved sources of supply; - (b) may enter into a framework agreement or other appropriate contractual arrangement for the purchase of goods, works or services in bulk; - (c) shall regularly issue updated information to each procuring entity on the goods, works or services available, prices, delivery times and arrangements established for ordering or obtaining such goods, works or services; and - (d) shall report to the Director on the management, costs and outcomes achieved from the purchase of goods, works or services in bulk or the framework agreement to which it was assigned responsibility.

-Public procurement under framework agreement
+56. Public procurement under framework agreement

-56. A procuring entity may enter into a framework agreement where $\ensuremath{\mathsf{-}}$
+A procuring entity may enter into a framework agreement where -

-- (a) the need for the subject matter of a public procurement is expected to arise on a repeated basis during a given period of time within a procuring entity or for all procuring entities; - (b) the nature of the subject matter of the public procurement causes the need for public procurement to arise on an urgent basis during a given period of time; or

-(c) the Director considers that a particular public procurement can best be undertaken through a framework agreement.
+- the need for the subject matter of a public procurement is expected to arise on a repeated basis during a given period of time within a procuring entity or for all procuring entities; - (b) the nature of the subject matter of the public procurement causes the need for public procurement to arise on an urgent basis during a given period of time; or - (c) the Director considers that a particular public procurement can best be undertaken through a framework agreement.